 I had decided in June of that year to run the NYC Full.
 I was clueless as to what it would take to accomplish this feat.
 I had been talking about my dreams to run a marathon with my good friends Charles and Connie.
 Charles was a skilled, seasoned runner – almost qualifying for the US Olympic Team and winning an ultra marathon.
 Charles assured me that I would be able to pull off my plan of completing a marathon.
 He said all I needed to do was find a 16 week training schedule and follow it religiously.
 My body would respond and get into the shape necessary to complete 26.2 miles.

 The plan I followed was from a Runner’s World magazine.
 It was for beginners and included easy runs, speed work and a weekly long run.
-The Picture 7speed work builds strength and speed, and the long run builds endurance.
+The speed work builds strength and speed, and the long run builds endurance.
 The long run is touted as being the most important run of the week.
 Covering the distance in your long runs will help ensure that you cover the distance on race day.
 Often you will see the letters LSD – this means Long Slow Distance.
 Don’t worry about your time, just get the miles under your belt.

 I chose to do all of my training on the country roads near my home.
 Even the speed work days were run by running fast between telephone poles and then letting up until the next pole.
 I would leave very early on Friday mornings for my long runs.
 Often I would leave my house by 5 am.
 You know you are making a big mistake if you shut your alarm and turn over in bed.
 Getting a late start on a long run can be devastating in the hot weather.
 I had one long run that I couldn’t finish due to heat.
 My husband happened to take a ride out in our van to check on me and I hopped into the van for a ride home.
 I was at mile 14 of a 16 mile run and was totally wasted from the heat.
 I had started the run later than I should have – about 8 am.